Springfield, MO Pedestrian & Bicyclist Accident Attorneys

 - 857 bicyclists were killed in motor vehicle accidents in 2018, accounting for 2.3% of all traffic fatalities.

 Pedestrian and bicyclist fatalities account for 16% of all fatal motor vehicle accidents in the country.
-An additional 65,000 pedestrians and 48,000 suffer injury as a result of roadway crashes.
+An additional 65,000 pedestrians and 48,000 suffer injuries as a result of roadway crashes.
 Unfortunately, these numbers continue to climb.
+Efforts by organizations and local governments to implement safer road designs and increase public awareness campaigns are crucial in addressing these trends.

 OUR VERDICTS & SETTLEMENTS